 - A Potential Explanation of the Origin of SIDS and Colic: How and Why Human Speech Breathing Might Explain Both

-- Disadvatages and risks of cry it out methods and controlled crying methods
+- Disadvatages and risks of cry-it-out methods and controlled crying methods

-9. 11.
-2019, 9:00 – 17:00
+9/11/2019, 9:00 – 17:00

-place, where the symposium will be: KC Vavruška, Karlovo nám.
+Venue of the symposium: KC Vavruška, Karlovo nám.
 317/5, 120 00 Prague 2 – Nové Město, Czech Republic

-Look at the photos from the 1.
-Symposium in 2018
+Photos from the I. Symposium in 2018